Join us for a fun, informal afternoon playing music in a large saxophone ensemble!

 The Burn is situated at the foot of Glenesk, one of Scotland’s most scenic glens, north of Edzell and Brechin.
 The house sits in its own estate and offers visitors a peaceful environment and the chance to reflect and relax.

 Our saxophone weekends give you the opportunity to take part in a variety of sax ensembles, quartets, trios, and workshops.
-Expect technique tips, innovative arrangements, free goodies, and much more!
+Expect technique tips, innovative arrangements, expert advice, and much more!

 Saxophones at The Burn will take place on the following dates -